boisy/VSS/README.md

 ## HomeKit Support

-With the HomeKitLink Siri plugin, you can expose your VSS to HomeKit through the Home app and set its state from there.
+With the [HomeKitLink](https://github.com/Ghawken/HomeKitLink-Siri) plugin, you can expose your VSS to HomeKit through the Home app and set its state from there.